 We often hear the reminder to treat other people the way that we want to be treated.
-In some cultures, this is known as the Golden Rule.
-This is a great standard to measure if your own behaviors towards others are healthy, and to think about whether or not your friend or partner is acting in healthy ways towards you.
+In some cultures, this is known as the Golden Rule, and it is a relationship principle that Jesus teaches in the Bible.
+This is a great

 Now let's talk about things people do in relationships that might not be healthy.
 These could include behaviors that hurt others in some way or do not show respect, trust, or healthy communication.